BananaBerryInc/spit-fire/README.md

+# A Message to our players......

+We (or at least I) are back!
+After almost a year of radio silence, I will be refocicing on this and hopefully Beta 1 (I know, we've teased this before!) will be out soon!
+Please stay tuned!

 # spit-fire

 Spit-fire is a top down racing game that is built in Python and Pygame (and PIL) .
 You can race solo, with a friend, or in a drag race.
 There is a leveling system and hours of content in the game!
 Races are in a "time trial" format, with a score determining how you do!
 Download or fork it now!